-In this case, what he is doing is neither nice or respectful.
-But in and of itself, in the range of marriage problems, it is “smallish” , not a def-con 10 warning.
+What your husband does is neither nice nor respectful.
+But in and of itself, in the range of marriage problems, it is “smallish”, not a def-con 10 warning.

-You may see this as a small thing, too.
+You may see it as a small thing, too.
 Just something you would like to know how to get him to stop, or, how you can “accept” it.

 Or, maybe you are using this as an example.
-Maybe the happiness in your marriage is less than ideal, but this is a tangible example.
+Maybe the happiness in your marriage is less than ideal, and this is a tangible example.

 However you see it, you should consider it motivation to get your marriage really on track.
 Why settle for an average marriage?
 Marriages should be nothing short of spectacular.
 Really, don’t you agree?